realA10001986/Time-Circuits-Display/README.md

 Pressing "9" at any point cancels and quits the menu.

-You can also quickly set the volume by typing a code on the keypad followed by ENTER.
-300-319 select a level, 399 enables the volume knob.
+You can also quickly set the volume through keypad commands 300-319 (select a level) and 399 (enables the volume knob).

 If you are using a Rotary Encoder for volume, you need to disable the volume knob by pre-selecting a level (00-19).
 While the built-in volume knob is active, the Rotary Encoder will do nothing.